Which generic skills are essential for auditors?Aug 04, 2021

 Unfortunately, I do not know the source of this research.
 I have been amazed that persons whose language does not use these letters (e.g., Chinese, Russian, etc.) can still read this paragraph!!

-It is important to have some independence from what you are reading or else you will see what you think should be there.
+It is important to have some independence from what you are reading, otherwise you will see what you think should be there.
 Your mind fills in information!

-The spoken words: What comes out of our mouth has two key factors.
+- The spoken word: What comes out of our mouth has two key factors.
 The tone (38%) and the actual words (7%) combine to deliver what you are intending to say.
 Auditors must strive for consistency so that the tone and words do not send contradictory messages.

-Discerning fact from fluff: Like a math word problem (e.g., The train is going east at 50 miles.
-There are 45 people on the train.
-Blah blah blah...).
+- Discerning fact from fluff: Like a math word problem (e.g., The train is going east at 50 miles.
+There are 45 people on the train. etc. etc. etc.).
 Auditees often give more information than is needed.
 An essential skill is to sort through the information to decide what is factual and reliable and what is extra information.

-Stay organized: There will be many documents involved and many facts to manage in the notes.
+- Stay organized: There will be many documents involved (both paper and electronic) and many facts to manage in the notes.
 The last thing anyone wants to hear “it’s in here somewhere.”
 Auditors waste a lot of time fumbling through papers.
 Use sticky notes, flags, etc. to help manage the potential chaos.
+Electronic file management requires special planning to manage documents you have reviewed, which requirements they address, and which are requested but not received yet.

 Coming up: Auditor Knowledge